CarlosADuranVIllalobos/Dashboard_google_analytics/README.md

-# User Engagement Analytics Dashboard
+# User Engagement Analytics Dashboard using Power BI and SQL

 This repository hosts the User Engagement Analytics Dashboard project, designed to leverage extensive user interaction data from a publicly available dataset on Kaggle to provide actionable insights for optimizing user engagement and app functionality.